AOLabsOrg/herfy-backend/README.md

-- Harfy Backend
+- Herfy Backend

-Backend for Harfy, an open-source platform connecting clients with artisans for handmade and heritage products (e.g., pottery, brasswork).
+Backend for Herfy, an open-source platform connecting clients with artisans for handmade and heritage products (e.g., pottery, brasswork).
 Built with .NET Core and PostgreSQL.

 ## Features